-The Secretary, Department of Early and Medieval Irish, Room A208, John Henry Newman Building, University College Dublin, Belfield, Dublin 4 (telephone: 01-7168105) before 30 June in the year for which entry is sought.
+The Secretary Department of Early and Medieval Irish Room A208, John Henry Newman Building University College Dublin Belfield, Dublin 4 before 30th June in the year for which entry is sought.
+Applications from overseas graduates should be made before 1st May of the year of entry.